-Ming pottery and celadon warefrom the 15th century; Longquan Shipwreck (+/- 1400)
+Ming pottery and celadon wares from the 15th century;

 Based on the cargo volume of the vessel, it could hold more than 100,000 individual ceramics.
 Surface samples collected from the 'overburden' include Chinese celadon from the Longquan kilns and white-glazed porcellaneous bowls from southern China.
 Thailand is represented by Sisatchanalai celadon's and Sukhothai underglaze black decorated fishplates.
 The majority of the celadon wares exhibit a rare pale bluish-green color that is unknown on the Sisatchanalai celadon recovered from the other shipwrecks.
 The decoration of these ceramics is more similar to wares aboard the Nanyang wreck than to the more elaborate decoration seen on celadon from the Royal Nanhai cargo.

 The Longquan shipwreck was located in 63 meters of water, 22 nautical miles from the nearest Malaysian Island.
 She was loaded with 15th century antique celadon wares of the best quality.
 The site is only surface investigated but is expected to provide archeology and art history with new archaeological data.
 The ship seems to have been a rather large Chinese junk seemingly measuring more than 30 meters in length, with a beam of 8 meters.
-The Longquan is the largest Ming-period shipwreck found fully loaded.
+The Longquan is the largest Ming-period shipwreck found fully loaded

 Pottery from the Longquan shipwreck FOR SALE: Artifacts for Sale